JoelMichaelRutter/wax_crate_MS5/testing.md

 3. I had a few problems in terms of my combined CRUD functionality in the Back Office template as I was trying to render the edit form in that particular template as well by using a context variable from the view called "from_edit" which would be checked and if so, the edit form would be rendered prepopulated as opposed to the add form.
 The framework didn't really appreciate what I was trying to do here so I had to split it out into the back office and edit record templates which is fine.

 ## **Validation issues**
-My own HTML code had a fair few issues in terms of validation.
-Mostly duplicate IDs.
+My own HTML code had a few issues in terms of validation - mostly duplicate IDs.
 Some of these were more tricky to fix than others, as my back office template has two elements rendered by Django with an ID of "id_genre", I had to use some JavaScript to make these unique.

 I have some outstanding HTML validation problems across the site however, the HTML in question is not being rendered by me but the third party packages I've used in Stripe and Summernote.
 I will detail screenshots of all outstanding validation issues below and you will be able to see from context and looking at the actual HTML files that this code is only generated on render.
 I was tempted to fix this post render with some JavaScript but I feel as though it will open a can of worms in the future, I checked with my mentor and tutor support and they said that I wasn't responsible for the errors coming from third party code.